ionutbalosin/jvm-energy-consumption/README.md

 [![load-test-system-architecture.svg](./docs/load-test-system-architecture.svg?raw=true)](./docs/load-test-system-architecture.svg?raw=true)

-On **system client test** runs the load testing tool (e.g., Hyperfoil) as well as any additional resource needed for the application (e.g., PostgreSQL database).
+On **system client test** runs the load testing tool (e.g., `wrk`) as well as any additional resource needed for the application (e.g., PostgreSQL database).

-The network latency between the system under test and the system client test (i.e., round trip time) must be constant and neglectable, that's why a wired connection is preferred.
+The network latency between the system under test machine and the system client test machine (i.e., round trip time) must be constant and neglectable, that's why a wired connection is preferred.

 ## Software-based Power Meters